Bvvvp009/hyperstatus/README.md

-# My GraphQL Package
+# @bvvvp009/hyperstatus

-This package allows you to query status of hyperlane messages with user-provided parameters.
+A package to query the status of Hyperlane messages with user-provided parameters.

 ## Installation